CiscoDevNet/terraform-provider-cml2/README.md

-# Terraform Provider Cisco CML2 (Terraform Plugin Framework)
+# Terraform Provider for Cisco CML2

 _This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
 The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
 See [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation for additional information._

-This repository implements a [Terraform](https://www.terraform.io) provider for Cisco Modeling Labs version 2.4 and later.
+This repository implements a [Terraform](https://www.terraform.io) provider for Cisco Modeling Labs version 2.3 and later.
 It's current state is "work-in-progress".
 The current implementation provides:

 - A resource and a data source (`internal/provider/`),
   - resource `cml2_lab` to create, update and destroy a lab based on a YAML topology file